jgdigitaljedi/stringman/readme.md

 - specificWordCount => Takes 2 strings and returns a number for the number of times the second string exists in the first string; optionally takes third boolean argument to make case sensitive
 - wordCount => Takes a string and returns the number of words in the string as a number
+- allWordCount => Takes a string, counts the number of occurences of each word in the string, and returns as an object